fix

 Use of default configurations

 Here we discuss a vulnerability in Apache Superset, tracked as CVE-2023-27524, that allowed unauthorized users to access sensitive data due to a misconfiguration in the application's authentication mechanism.
 When a user logs in, a session cookie containing their user identifier is sent to their web browser.
 This cookie is signed with a SECRET_KEY, which should be randomly generated and securely stored.
-But due to a misconfiguration, the application defaulted to a publicly known secret key:
+However, due to a misconfiguration, the application defaulted to a publicly known secret key:

 SECRET_KEY = '\2\1thisismyscretkey\1\2\e\y\y\h'